aws/aws-sam-cli/designs/package_during_deploy.md

 Documentation Changes
 =====================
 * Required nature of `--template-file` parameter has a series of defaults that are looked at during `sam deploy` similair to `sam package`.
-* If `--template-file` points to a non-packaged tempalte-file, `--s3-bucket` becomes required to be able to effectively package and deploy in one command using `sam deploy`.
+* If `--template-file` points to a non-packaged template-file, `--s3-bucket` becomes required to be able to effectively package and deploy in one command using `sam deploy`.

 Open Issues
 ============